Neptunians/intent-ctf-2021-writeup/README.md

 ![Logo](img/careers-upload-1.png)

-And clickling the generated link (```https://careers.chal.intentsummit.org/upload/9b2b4b582c3df097c6c5b3fea68c8d1f/resumee-nep1.txt```) I could see the original resumee txt file.
+And clickling the generated link (```https://careers.chal.intentsummit.org/upload/9b2b4b582c3df097c6c5b3fea68c8d1f/resumee-nep1.txt```), I could see the original resumee txt file.

 Other findings:
-* If I generated a zip with multiple files, it would show them.
+* If I generated a zip with multiple files, it will show them in the list.
 * It only showed ```.txt``` files.
-* The files with other extensions (like .php) weren't in the directory (acessing directly without the link).
+* The files with other extensions (like ```.php```) weren't in the directory (acessing directly without the link).

 ## Hacking